akallitss/cosmic_bench_m3_tracking/README.md

 multicluster : use this option to build analyse file using existing Ped.dat and RMS.dat and signal file
 SoB : use this option to display signal and noise amplitude
 dispersion : use this option to display some correlation between the detectors signal
-display : use this option to display the signal shpape for each detector from event 0 to n (n being the additional option)
+display : use this option to display the signal shape for each detector for a signal type (raw,ped or corr) from event 0 to n (n being the additional option)
 hough : use this option to study hough tracking style for event n (n being the additional option)

 * tracking